Cascoda/cascoda-sdk/baremetal/app/ot-cli-lwip/README.md

 # ot-cli-lwip

 This demonstration shows LwIP capabilities on a baremetal system.
-This enables the callback-style API, which does not require threads, so can run on a baremetal system.
+This uses the LWIP callback-style API, which does not require threads, so can run on a baremetal system.
 This demo is compatible with ot-cli-lwip-freertos.

 This demo provides the standard openthread CLI as documented here: https://github.com/Cascoda/openthread/tree/ext-mac-dev/src/cli